Back

 Assessment of children's learning in Primary Languages is an ongoing monitoring of children's understanding, knowledge and skills by the class teacher, throughout lessons.
 This assessment is then used to inform differentiation, support and challenge required by the children.

 Summative assessment is conducted by class teachers across each year group of the school to inform the subject leader of progress or skills and knowledge still to be embedded.
-This is to be recorded on the Primary Languages Assessment Spreadsheet (in development).
+This is to be recorded in the Assessment Document Folder.

 Page Gallery